Alaeddinalhamoud/Repository-Pattern-CRUD-.NET-Core-/README.md

 We have used:
 - .Net Core 6
 - Azure SQL DB
-- Azure Active Directory B2C ( to login use Microsoft )
+- Azure Active Directory B2C ( to login use your Microsoft account)

 The project consist of :